-According to the statistics from Hong Kong Secondary 6 Students' Pathway Survey conducted by the Hong Kong Education Bureau, 24.3% of Hong Kong Secondary 6 students (among the group of students pursuing higher education studies outside Hong Kong) opted to choose mainland China to seek tertiary education cross-border, surpassing Taiwan (China) (22.4%) and the United Kingdom (22.0%) starting in the 2018-2019 academic year.
-The proportion of Hong Kong Secondary 6 (S6) graduates choosing mainland China as their preferred destination for higher education rose from 24.3% in the 2018-2019 academic year to 39.0% in 2022-2023, indicating its growing popularity among students seeking to study outside Hong Kong.
-Previous data indicate that the number of Hong Kong Secondary 6 (S6) graduates pursuing tertiary education in mainland Chinese institutions increased from 929 to 1,869, more than doubling, over the period from 2012-2013 to 2022-2023.
-This underscores mainland China's growing attractiveness as an emerging hub within the global community, particularly for international higher education (Wen & Hu, 2019).
-This shift highlights that mainland China is emerging as a popular destination for student mobility, driven by accessible educational opportunities and cultural proximity, reshaping traditional patterns of international education flows.
+According to the statistics from Hong Kong Secondary 6 Students' Pathway Survey conducted by the Hong Kong Education Bureau, 24.3% of Hong Kong Secondary 6 students (among the group of students pursuing higher education studies outside Hong Kong) opted to choose the Chinese mainland to seek tertiary education cross-border, surpassing Taiwan (China) (22.4%) and the United Kingdom (22.0%) starting in the 2018-2019 academic year.
+The proportion of Hong Kong Secondary 6 (S6) graduates choosing the Chinese mainland as their preferred destination for higher education rose from 24.3% in the 2018-2019 academic year to 39.0% in 2022-2023, indicating its growing popularity among students seeking to study outside Hong Kong.
+Previous data indicate that the number of Hong Kong Secondary 6 (S6) graduates pursuing tertiary education in the Chinese mainland increased from 929 to 1,869, more than doubling, over the period from 2012-2013 to 2022-2023.
+This underscores the Chinese mainland's growing attractiveness as an emerging hub within the global community, particularly for international higher education (Wen & Hu, 2019).
+This shift highlights that the Chinese mainland is emerging as a popular destination for student mobility, driven by accessible educational opportunities and cultural proximity, reshaping traditional patterns of international education flows.

-Politically, this mobility surge is attributed to the Hong Kong SAR Government's Mainland University Study Subsidy Scheme (MUSSS), which provides substantial financial support for students pursuing bachelor's degrees in designated mainland institutions (Hong Kong Special Administrative Region Government Education Bureau, 2025).
+Politically, this mobility surge is attributed to the Hong Kong SAR Government's Mainland University Study Subsidy Scheme (MUSSS), which provides substantial financial support for students pursuing bachelor's degrees in designated the Chinese mainland institutions (Hong Kong Special Administrative Region Government Education Bureau, 2025).
 This policy not only mitigates economic barriers but also reflects a growing institutional encouragement for cross-border educational mobility.
-Understanding the structure and accessibility of such subsidies is crucial to decoding the economic and policy-driven motivations behind Hong Kong students' growing interest in Mainland universities.
-Meanwhile, it also aligns
+Understanding the structure and accessibility of such subsidies is crucial to decoding the economic and policy-driven motivations behind Hong Kong students' grow-